4. Prevent and mitigate (linkage)

 Fulfils requirement

-The company has instructions or equivalent documentation/templates that describe how it forwards the commitments and due diligence process in writing to risk suppliers, including:
+The company has instructions or equivalent documentation/templates that describe how it cascades the commitments and due diligence process in writing to risk suppliers, including:

-- How this is done through agreements and codes of conduct (see examples in the guidance).
+- How this is done through contract clauses and codes of conduct.

-- How the risk supplier is required to, in turn, forward the commitments and due diligence process.
+- How the risk supplier is required to, in turn, cascade the commitments and due diligence process.

-There is evidence to show that the commitments and due diligence process have been forwarded for sample products.
+There is evidence to show that the commitments and due diligence process have been cascaded for sample products.

-- If a multi-stakeholder initiative’s Code of Conduct is used, the company has compared the Code with the commitments and can explain how it is working to influence the initiative to revise the Code, if necessary.
+- If a multi-stakeholder initiative code of conduct is used, the company has compared the code with the commitments and can explain how it is working to influence the initiative to revise the code, where needed.

-- If the company sells products from a brand that does not sign the company’s code of conduct, the company has compared the brand’s code of conduct with the commitments (and its own code).
+- If the company sells products from a brand that does not sign the company’s code of conduct, the company has compared the brand’s code of conduct with the commitments.

-- If the contracting organisation uses sustainability certificates, these are signed by the brands.
+- If the contracting organisation uses sustainability declarations, these are signed by the brands.

 Does not fulfil requirement

-The company lacks instructions or equivalent documentation/templates that describe how it forwards the commitments and due diligence process in writing to risk providers, or they are incomplete:
+The company lacks instructions or equivalent documentation/templates that describe how it cascades the commitments and due diligence process in writing to risk providers, or they are incomplete:

-- It is not clear that the commitments and/or due diligence process are forwarded through agreements or codes of conduct.
+- It is not clear that the commitments and/or due diligence process are cascaded through contract clauses or codes of conduct.

-- There is no requirement for the risk supplier to, in turn, forward the commitments and due diligence process.
+- There is no requirement for the risk supplier to, in turn, cascade the commitments and due diligence process.

-There is no evidence to show that the commitments and due diligence process have been forwarded for sample products, or it is incomplete:
+There is no evidence to show that the commitments and due diligence process have been cascaded for sample products, or it is incomplete:

-- The commitments have been forwarded but not the due diligence process.
+- The commitments have been cascaded but not the due diligence process.

-- The company uses a multi-stakeholder initiative’s Code of Conduct without having compared the Code with the commitments and/or without being able to explain how it works to influence the initiative to revise the Code, if necessary.
+- The company uses a multi-stakeholder initiative code of conduct without having compared the code with the commitments and/or without being able to explain how it works to influence the initiative to revise the code, where needed.

-- The company sells products from a brand that does not sign the company’s code of conduct, without having compared the brand’s code of conduct with the commitments (and its own code).
+- The company sells products from a brand that does not sign the company’s code of conduct, without having compared the brand’s code of conduct with the commitments.

-Policies that have been updated after audit have not been forwarded to risk suppliers.
+Policies that have been updated after audit have not been cascaded to risk suppliers.

-This requirement will be adapted by the regions in each procurement, depending on the complexity, risks, and maturity of the industry, with final manufacturing facilities as a minimum.
+This requirement is adapted by the regions in each procurement, depending on the complexity, risks, and maturity of the industry.
+As a minimum, it covers the final manufacturing facilities, see 1.
+Prepare procurement.

-Requiring risk suppliers to disclose their supply chains leads to better supply chain mappings, improved risk assessments, and more effective preventive and mitigating measures.
+Requiring risk suppliers to disclose their supply chains leads to better supply chain mappings, more robust risk assessments, and more effective measures to prevent and mitigate risks.

 Suggested verifications

-- Contractual clauses for sample products, requiring risk suppliers to disclose their supply chains in accordance with the transparency requirement in the specific contract.
+- Contract clauses for sample products, requiring risk suppliers to disclose their supply chains in accordance with the transparency requirement in the specific contract.

 Guidance for auditor